 These criteria are the main measure of deprivation available to schools and the link between these criteria and school underachievement nationally is very strong.
 The academic abilities of our students are above the national average and this is reflected in our results.
 Schools receive Pupil Premium funding to support their eligible pupils and narrow the attainment gap between them and their peers.

-The Pupil Premium from 2014-15 has been £935 per eligible pupil (FSM/Ever 6 FSM), £2300 (CLA) and £300 (Service / Service Ever 6).
+As of the financial year 2023-24 the Pupil Premium is £1035 per FSM/FSM6 pupil, £2530 per LAC pupil and £335 per child of a service family.
 Schools are free to spend the funding as they see fit but they are accountable for ensuring that it is used to support pupils from low-income families and the other target groups.

-No single intervention strategy can provide a complete solution to the complex educational issues in any school environment and therefore a multi-faceted approach is used to ensure we offer the best possible opportunities for all our pupils to succeed, using evidence from external resources, such as the Sutton Trust’s EEF Toolkit.
+Churston recognises that no single intervention strategy can provide a complete solution to the complex educational issues in any school environment and therefore a multi-faceted approach is used to ensure we offer the best possible opportunities for all our pupils to succeed, using evidence from external resources such as the Sutton Trust’s EEF Toolkit.

-Furthermore, central to Churston Ferrers Grammar School’s ethos, is the encouragement of excellence in academic, sporting and cultural fields while promoting self-esteem within a caring community.
-Providing financial support to socio-economically disadvantaged pupils in accessing enrichment opportunities is one way in which we aim to fulfil this philosophy.
+Furthermore, central to Churston Ferrers Grammar School’s ethos, is the encouragement of excellence in academic, sporting and cultural fields whilst promoting positive self-esteem within a caring community.
+Providing financial support to socio-economically disadvantaged pupils to facilitate their full access to enrichment opportunities is one way in which we aim to fulfil this philosophy.
+Facilitating one to one careers interviews to encourage aspiration and motivation has been identified as a significant driver for social mobility and therefore also forms a key part of our commitment to disadvantaged students.

 Finally, as a school, we are fully committed to encouraging all pupils from socio-economically disadvantaged backgrounds to apply to attend Churston Ferrers Grammar School.
 Pupil Premium eligibility is taken into account in the School Admission Code.
 Furthermore, the school is committed to encouraging pupil premium eligible pupils from local primary schools to apply to take the entrance examination.